Policy of the Safety Shuttles:

 All student, staff and faculty members will be expected to conduct themselves appropriately, and to treat Safety Shuttle operators and fellow passengers accordingly.
 Foul and/or abusive language or comments will not be tolerated.
 Passengers are expected to behave in a way that will not inhibit the ability of the Safety Shuttle operators to perform his or her job as expected.
 All UB policies still apply throughout the duration of the escort.

 Safety Shuttle transportation may be denied at the discretion of the operators, particularly if they determine that there is a potential risk to the safety of anyone in the vehicle.
 SBI Safety Shuttle operators and supervisors reserve the right to refuse or suspend escorts to anyone.
-If service to an individual ceases before his/her destination, the Shuttle operators may drop off the individual at Sherman Hall’a police substation.
+If service to an individual ceases before his/her destination, the Shuttle operators may drop off the individual at the campus police substation.

 All vehicle occupants must remain seated during transport and must not cause any distractions that could hinder the driving ability of the Safety Shuttle operator.